marianavadas/Elevator/README.md

     which button was entered with the floor number at initialization.
 If the button is down, but there are no lower floors left to visit, then the elevator will go up.
 If the button is up, but there are no higher floors left to visit, then the elevator will go down.

+    Can also do this with a for loop in python.
+The input would need to be a list of tuples (floor number, button type) but I chose to do it in java using OOP.